RisheshG/Automation-Script/README.md

 # Automation-Script
-Automation Script for Email Warmup for gsuite or gmail
+Automation Script for Email Warmup for gsuite and gmail